 Books to Read if You're Going to Japan

 What do you think of first when someone mentions Japan?
 Is it Mount Fuji, the ‘Hello Kitty’ culture, manga, the food?
 (Hmmm, sushi, yum!)
 The years Japan spent closed to the world preserved its traditions and behaviours making it a very unique and interesting country.
-Fortunately, especially while travel is restricted, the works of many Japanese authors have been translated into other languages, making them accessible to the non-Japanese audience, and providing a fascinating window into this world.
+Fortunately, the works of many Japanese authors have been translated into other languages, making them accessible to the non-Japanese audience, and providing a fascinating window into this world.

 Perhaps I ought to start with a disclaimer.
 You see, unlike the other posts in my ‘Books to read before you go’ series, I’ve never been to Japan.
 If it weren’t for Covid-19, I would have visited last month, but my much-anticipated trip had to be postponed.
 So, I cannot claim any title is ‘exactly how life is like in Japan’.
 Known authenticity aside however, in my excited preparation for the upcoming trip, I read a lot of books by Japanese authors, and that reading really opened my eyes to a lot of the cultural differences between Japan and the European culture I grew up in.